shivam3746/go-react-fs/README.md

 # go-react-fs
-A todo webapp written on Go &amp; React
+A todo webapp written on Go &amp; React utilizing TanStack Query for data fetching.